fourTheorem/vpc-lattice-demo/README.md

 The application assumes three accounts:

-1. The central networking admina ccount
+1. The central networking admin account
 2. The cart service account
 3. The recommendation service account